davidcockbill/habit_calendar/README.md

 The ISR1 uses the SPI library to load up the 6 74HC595 shift register.
 Simone's code loads the month first (16 bits with a memcpy), then the days (32-bits) a byte at a time.
 There is some strange rearranging of the bytes in her code which is due to how the shift registers are wired to the physical LED matrix.
 Not sure whether I will change this so I just memcpy the whole 32-bits; then just wire the physical matrix accordingly.

 The rest of the code is pretty self explanatory.

+### Logging class

+Serial.println() and Serial.print() are painful to use when outputting parameter values.
+There is also no provision for logging levels.

+An individual Logger class can be instatiated per module with it's own log level.

+The Logger methods allow usual printf style % formatting.
+Life is so much easier!

+### Main code

+The main code has the usual Arduino setup() and loop() functions.

+The buttons and led matrix are instantiated and setup here.

+The loop() function is reads the button states on each iteration and then goes through a very rudimentary state machine using the button signals for control.

 ## Backlog